 Why Do So Many Traders Fail?

 If the efficient market principle is correct, it would mean a trader’s returns should be near break-even over the long term.
 Yet studies show most traders (at least retail traders) fare far worse than this.
 So how can this be?

 1: Information disadvantage

 The first possible explanation is that market makers and institutional traders are privy to insider information.
-They have insight into flows of speculative money, as well as rumors about activity in other markets like options, M&A, and the debt markets – which can all have significant short term influences on exchange rates.
+They have insight into order flows, of speculative money, as well as rumors about activity in other markets like options, M&A, and the debt markets – which can all have significant short term influences on exchange rates.